fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - IAM and roles at the ECS task level
 - Security Groups and ACL's controls traffic
 - Use Cases: microservices, batch processing, migrate apps
+- If ECS is stopped, container instance is Active but Agent connection is false
 - Concepts
   - ECS Cluster
   - ECS Service